Juan Fernández fur seal: Diet

-During the period that the mothers are foraging the pup goes without milk for several days, sometimes weeks.
+During the period that the mothers are foraging, the pup goes without milk for several days, sometimes weeks.
 To combat this, the mother's milk is high in fat and nutrients that the pup uses for energy while the mother is away.
-However, during this time the pups' immune systems are not as highly functioning as adults and can be prone to infection from intestinal parasites that leads to fatal infections.
-In the early 90s there were 60 pups discovered dead from hookworm infections, and also the presence of heavy metal ions were found in their systems.
+However, during this time, the pups' immune systems are not as highly-functioning as adults and can be prone to infection from intestinal parasites that lead to fatal infections.
+In the early 1990s, there were 60 pups discovered dead from hookworm infections, and also the presence of heavy metal ions were found in their systems.
 Such loss decimated the population and they are still recovering now.